Berom

 - Interactions With Other Cultures

-- The Berom interact with neighboring ethnic groups through trade, intermarriage, and shared cultural events.
-These interactions have influenced cultural practices and fostered mutual understanding.
+- The Berom interact with neighboring ethnic groups through trade, cultural exchanges, and intermarriage.

 - Conflict Resolution Mechanisms